Oral History, Indigenous Peoples, and the Law

 With the support of the Indigenous Initiatives Fund at the University of Manitoba, Bryan introduced a new course at the law school on Indigenous People Oral History and the Law.
 He also released this year a collection of oral histories of Indigenous jurists and policy-makers from Manitoba.
 It is available for free public access at the Manitoba Law Journal website and other e-locations, including Google Play.

-Information about Oral History, Indigenous Peoples, and the Law course can be found on the Robson Hall website and is reproduced here:
+Information about Oral History, Indigenous Peoples, and the Law course can be found on the UMLaw website and is reproduced here:

 Course Title: Oral History, Indigenous Peoples, and the Law (Schwartz)

 Course Description: “Oral history can present greater opportunities for understanding historical events than the recitation of bare facts.
 It can reveal the intellectual, social, spiritual and emotional cognition of the event for the group in question.”